Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{NVSS J152048$-$034850}

-NVSS J152048$-$034850 is a BL Lac possibly an LBL or an IBL \citep{Tak13}. \citet{Shaw13} report a low S/N detection of an MgII system at $z$ = 0.867 in a Palomar spectrum.
-Additionally \citet{Kau17} report a redshift estimation of $z$ = 1.46 $\pm$ 0.1 from a photometric detection of the Ly $\alpha$ break using {\em Swift}/UVOT and GROND photometry.
-In order to assess this lower limit, we observed this source with EFOSC2 employing Gr \#8 with wavelength range 4500-6200 \AA~and resolution 7.4 \AA~achieving signal-to-noise ratio S/N=43.
-We detect a clearly asymmetric spectral feature at the position reported by \citet{Shaw13} with total equivalent width 3.65 $\pm$ 0.7 \AA.
-Single component fits yielded unacceptable chi square values and line widths up to three times the spectral resolution.
-We then fit the feature with a MgII doublet using vpfit \citep{Cars14} obtaining a $\chi^2_{\rm\,dof} \sim $1.0 for a redshift $z$=0.868 $\pm$ 0.002 (see Fig. \ref{fig_spec1}, fourth row, right).
-Therefore we consider a firm result that the redshift of NVSS J152048$-$034850 is greater than 0.868.
-The equivalent widths of the two components of the fit are roughly 2.3 and 1.2 \AA.
-Their ratio is about 1.9 suggesting an optically thin gas \citep[see e.g.][] {Rag16}.
-Finally we remark that NVSS J152048$-$034850 is a high redshift BL Lac with redshift possibly z$\sim$ 1.46 as suggested by \citet{Kau17}, which makes it a very interesting target for future observations with CTA.
+NVSS J152048$-$034850 is a BL Lac object, possibly an LBL or an IBL \citep{Tak13}. \citet{Shaw13} report a low S/N detection of an MgII system at $z$ = 0.867 in a Palomar spectrum.
+Additionally, \citet{Kau17} report a redshift estimation of $z$ = 1.46 $\pm$ 0.1 from a photometric detection of the Ly $\alpha$ break using {\em Swift}/UVOT and Gamma-Ray burst Optical and Near-infrared (GROND) photometry.
+In order to assess this lower limit, we observed this source with EFOSC2 employing Grism 8 with wavelength range 4500-6200 \AA~and resolution 7.4 \AA~achieving S/N S/N=43.
+We detect a clearly asymmetric spectral feature at the position reported by \citet{Shaw13} with total EW 3.65 $\pm$ 0.7 \AA.
+Single component fits yielded unacceptable chi-square values and line widths up to three times the spectral resolution.
+We then fit the feature with an MgII doublet using vpfit \citep{Cars14} obtaining a $\chi^2_{\rm\,dof} \sim $1.0 for a redshift $z$=0.8680 $\pm$ 0.002 (see Fig. \ref{fig_spec1}, fourth row, right).
+Therefore, we consider it a firm result that the redshift of NVSS J152048$-$034850 is greater than 0.8680.
+The EWs of the two components of the fit are roughly 2.3 and 1.2 \AA.
+Their ratio is about 1.9, suggesting an optically thin gas \citep[see e.g.][] {Rag16}.
+Finally, we note that NVSS J152048$-$034850 is a high-redshift BL Lac object with a possible redshift of z$\sim$ 1.46, as suggested by \citet{Kau17}, which makes it a very interesting target for future observations with CTA\footnote{ Photons at energy levels up to 100 GeV at $z$ = 1.5 and higher have been detected by {\em Fermi}-LAT; see section 3.6 and Figure 17 in \citet{Fer3FHL17}.
+CTA is expected to have a better sensitivity than {\em Fermi}-LAT at those energies.}